hashicorp/terraform-provider-google/website/docs/r/dataflow_job.html.markdown

 The following arguments are supported:

 * `name` - (Required) A unique name for the resource, required by Dataflow.
-    Changing this forces a new resource to be created.
 * `template_gcs_path` - (Required) The GCS path to the Dataflow job template.
 * `temp_gcs_location` - (Required) A writeable location on GCS for the Dataflow job to dump its temporary data.